Diademe/cerialize/README.md

 ```

 ## onDeserialized Callback
 A callback can be provided for when a class is deserialized.
-To define the callback, add a static method `onDeserialized<T>(instance : T, json : JsonObject, instantiationMethod = InstantiationMethod.New)` to the class that needs custom post processing.
-You can either return a new value from this function, or modify the `json` parameter.
-The `instantiationMethod` parameter signifies whether the initial call to deserialize this object should create instances of the types (when true) or just plain objects (when false)
+Just add `@onDeserialized` on a function and it will be called on the instance after its class have been deserialized.
+You can add only one `@onDeserialized` callback to a class.
+The callback are inherited, but you have to call the callback of a parent yourself if the callback is overridden.

 ```typescript
     class CrewMember {